aaronfc/unnamed-rts/docs/tasks.md

 	- [ ] Special case: buildings or resources in multiple quadrants (2, 3, 4?)
 	- [ ] Special case: building overriding one or more quadrants
 - [ ] 🐛 While collecting resource sometimes entities keep collecting even though they were commanded to move.
 Probably there's a moment when they will just ignore the move command - check the collecting behaviour.
+- [ ] 🐛 Seems like enemies could be generated in the "non-walkable-area" around buildings or resources.
 - [ ] 🐛 When moving a group of entities.
 Because of collisions between them they will eventually get stuck trying to get as closest as possible to one point of the path.
 - [ ] Keep investigating solutions for pathfinding (get tasks from dev-notes)
+- [ ] 💡 Have some "debug menu" that we can use to: generate enemies, generate villagers, toggle debug mode for the navigation mesh, etc
 - [.]
 Research design possibilities for the game:
 	- [.]
 Check on free assets to add some basic styling to the game.
 		- [X] Identify assets that we really need: